I Like the Way (The Kissing Game)

-"I Like the Way (The Kissing Game)" is a song recorded by American R&B group Hi-Five for their 1990 eponymous debut studio album.
+"I Like the Way (The Kissing Game)" is a song recorded by American R&B group Hi-Five on their debut album, Hi-Five (1990).
 The song was written by Teddy Riley, Bernard Belle and Dave Way, and released as the album's second single on January 2, 1991, by the Jive label.
-It was a number-one pop song and was certified Gold by the Recording Industry Association of America (RIAA) on May 10, 1991.
+It was a number one pop song and was certified Gold by the Recording Industry Association of America (RIAA) on May 10, 1991.
 The video has an exceptionally large amount of dark colours and shadows in contrast to the light-hearted and bubblegum pop song that plays.

 Chart performance

 In the United States, "I Like the Way" spent two weeks at number one on the Hot R&B/Hip-Hop Songs chart; and one week at number one on the Billboard Hot 100 chart.

+Music video

+The official music video for "I Like the Way" was directed by Antoine Fuqua and the first music video appearance of Toriano Easley’s replacement, Treston Irby.